Senior Technology Editor at Ars Technica, where he oversees stories about gadgets, cars, IT, and culture. He also writes about human space flight.

 Although Ars is owned by Conde Nast, we’re a 100% remote office—we have some small amount of space at the main CN office in 1 World Trade Center, but all Ars Technica employees work from their homes, all scattered around the country.
 We keep in touch primarily via Slack (for informal chat and instant messaging) and email (for official stuff that needs an archivable, searchable paper trail).

-Ars itself runs from a heavily customized WordPress install, so our primary publishing interface is WordPress.
-We do collaboration with Google’s office suite.
+Ars itself runs on a heavily customized WordPress install, so our primary publishing interface is WordPress.
+We do the collaboration with Google’s office suite.
 Not a very inspiring answer, I know!).

 WHAT DO YOU DO OR GO TO GET INSPIRED?

 My writing process tends to require some element of panic for inspiration, so I find that the best way to become inspired is to set really horrible deadlines for myself, which then panics me into writing.

 I’m also a “quiet writer”—the words refuse to come unless I’m alone and there’s no noise distractions.
 So I don’t write to music or with a TV on or anything.
 I tend to do my best work in the morning on weekends, usually between 6 and 10 am, because everything’s so still then.